aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert DOT files to XLSM format.
+DOT files are used to store text documents in a plain text format, while XLSM is a Microsoft Excel macro-enabled workbook format.
+Converting DOT to XLSM allows developers to open and edit the document in Microsoft Excel, which is a powerful spreadsheet application.

-For a Python developer, who is trying to add a DOT to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>How Aspose.Total Helps for DOT to XLSM Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process.
+It is a powerful set of APIs that can be used to convert DOT files to XLSM format in two steps.

+The first step is to use Aspose.Words for Python via .NET API to convert the DOT file to HTML.
+This API provides a wide range of features that can be used to manipulate and convert documents.
+It can be used to convert DOT files to HTML with ease.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The second step is to use Aspose.Cells for Python via .NET API to save the created HTML into the desired Microsoft Excel format.
+This API provides a wide range of features that can be used to manipulate and convert spreadsheets.
+It can be used to save HTML into XLSM format with ease.

+Overall, Aspose.Total for Python via .NET API is a powerful set of APIs that can be used to automate the conversion process from DOT to XLSM.
+It is a comprehensive package of various APIs that can help developers convert DOT files to XLSM format with ease.

 {{% /blocks/products/pf/feature-page-summary %}}